zaphalohq/zaphalo/README.md

-# YaariAPI
+# ZapHalo

-**YaariAPI** is a powerful WhatsApp API-integrated application designed for businesses and individuals to streamline messaging workflows.
-With a single phone number, users can integrate YaariAPI across multiple platforms (e.g., websites, apps), receive and manage messages via WhatsApp webhooks, leverage chatbot automation, and send bulk messages to millions of recipients efficiently.
-Inspired by platforms like Wati.io, YaariAPI offers an end-to-end solution for multi-channel messaging and customer engagement.
+**ZapHalo** is a powerful WhatsApp API-integrated application designed for businesses and individuals to streamline messaging workflows.
+With a single phone number, users can integrate ZapHalo across multiple platforms (e.g., websites, apps), receive and manage messages via WhatsApp webhooks, leverage chatbot automation, and send bulk messages to millions of recipients efficiently.
+Inspired by platforms like Wati.io, ZapHalo offers an end-to-end solution for multi-channel messaging and customer engagement.

 ## Features
 - **Multi-Platform Integration**: Embed your WhatsApp number on websites, apps, or other platforms with a simple link or widget.